 Some benefits of breathing exercises during pregnancy are:

 - It helps in proving ample oxygen to the mother's body as well as to the baby

 - More oxygen can relieve joint and muscle pain that a pregnant woman may experience

 - It will also prevent anxiety and stress

 - Breathing exercise can also be very helpful during labor

 The benefits of these breathing exercises may increase if they are coupled with other regular physical exercises.
 Yoga can help a lot with breathing.
 You should also try these breathing exercises for improved circulation of oxygen and blood in the body.

-Yoga has special place for pranayama, especially for improved breathing.
-It is an exercise that allows you to develop natural, controlled deep breathing pattern.
-We usually take shallow quick breaths which may not allow our body ample time to utilize all the oxygen and exhale the carbon dioxide.
-With pranayama, you focus on developing awareness of your breathing.
+Yoga has a special place for pranayama, especially for improved breathing.
+It is an exercise that allows you to develop a natural, controlled deep breathing pattern.
+A pregnant woman usually takes shallow quick breaths which may not give the body ample time to utilize all the oxygen and exhale the carbon dioxide.
+With pranayama, you can focus on developing awareness of your breathing.

 Get into a comfortable sitting position and relax your body.
 Then take one deep breath and exhale slowly, taking the same amount of time in each.
 Now open your mouth wide and inhale air from your mouth while simultaneously counting up to five.
 Repeat the same cycle at least 20 times.
 You can perform this simple breathing exercise several times a day.